TheOfficialFloW/Adrenaline/readme.txt

   For 6.61 Adrenaline-2 or higher, you must put Adrenaline files to 'ux0:adrenaline' instead of 'ux0:pspemu/adrenaline'.

 - Changelog v3.1 -
+  - Added support for cwcheat in PS1 games.
+  - Fixed sound problems after exiting a PS1 game.
   - Fixed 'Please wait...' bug in some games.
-  - Fixed sound problems after exiting a PS1 game.
   - Fixed problem where mounting ur0: as USB device would cause problems in livearea.

 - Changelog v3 fix -